gong-hao/ts-node-claudia/README.md

 ## Environment variables

-`env.json` is using for setting environment variables (.gitignore ignores this file to protact you ).
+`env.json` is used for setting environment variables (.gitignore ignores this file to protect you from leaking top secrets).

 By default, the project uses conn variable to link [`MongoDB`](https://www.mongodb.com/).